Delayed Ejaculation or Retarder Ejaculation: Causes and Treatment

 When Should I See My Healthcare Provider About Delayed Ejaculation?

 If you experience persistent difficulty ejaculating, distressing symptoms, or if it impacts your relationship or quality of life, it’s essential to seek medical advice.
-Dr. Farooq Nasim Bhatti MBBS, FAACS (USA), Diplomate of the American board of Sexology (USA), CST, HSC (Hong Kong), CART (MALAYSIA), CART (CHINA), can provide expert guidance and personalized treatment options.
+Dr. Farooq Nasim Bhatti MBBS, FAACS (USA), Diplomate of the American board of Sexology (USA) since 1999, CST, HSC (Hong Kong), CART (MALAYSIA), CART (CHINA), can provide expert guidance and personalised treatment options.

 Conclusion